usmanamjadsmlab/AI_ChatBot/README.md

 - **Conversational AI**: The chatbot understands and responds to user inputs using the Gemini API.
 - **User-Friendly Interface**: Designed with HTML and CSS for a clean and engaging UI.
 - **Responsive Design**: Works on both desktop and mobile devices.
-- **Dynamic Interactions**: JavaScript is used to handle API requests and display responses dynamically.
+- **Dynamic Interactions**: JavaScript handles API requests and dynamically displays responses.
 - **Open-Source**: Available on GitHub for improvements and contributions.

 ## Technologies Used
-- **HTML**: For structuring the chatbot interface.
+- **HTML**: This is used to structure the chatbot interface.
 - **CSS**: For styling and responsiveness.
 - **JavaScript**: For API integration and dynamic interactions.
 - **Gemini API**: For AI-powered responses.